 The Canadian Museum for Human Rights will mark International Human Rights Day on December 10 with free admission, special films, family activities and an evening panel discussion.

-Programs will be tied to the Universal Declaration of Human Rights (UDHR) and the UN Convention on the Rights of the Child, which are both explored in the Turning Points for Humanity gallery on Level 4.
+Programs will be tied to the Universal Declaration of Human Rights - will open in a new tab (UDHR) and the UN Convention on the Rights of the Child - will open in a new tab, which are both explored in the Turning Points for Humanity gallery on Level 4.
 In that gallery, families can participate in a matching game called “I stand up for human rights”, where they connect dozens of printed images to the 30 articles of the UDHR.
 Younger children can use animal pictures and a set of cards describing children’s rights, designed to provoke age-appropriate conversations about human rights.

 In the Inspiring Change gallery on Level 7, a curated list of short National Film Board animated films will play, each related to an article of the UDHR or UN Convention.